indiejesus2/ShelfApp/README.md

 In order to run application successfully, please run bundle install for the necessary gems to be installed.

+The Session_Secret is hidden to prevent users and others from viewing password.
+In order for the application to run correctly, it is advised to create a .env file that stores Session_Secret.

 Once the gems have been properly installed, the application can be run by typing shotgun into terminal.
 This will set up a local host that will allow users to interact with the app.
 Enjoy!

 ## Contributing